TheMixBusMemo/plug-inpluse/index.md

 # The Mix Bus Memo

 Hello!
-This is the start of our daily music-production deals and preset picks.
+This is the start of our Weekly music-production deals and preset picks.
+Reviews, Interviews and Music Prodution Tips.

 [Disclosures](./disclosures) • [Privacy](./privacy)